 Making Every Contact Count (MECC) is an approach that supports staff to more routinely and effectively incorporate health behaviour change into their contacts with the people they meet.
 Such individual action, if undertaken by large numbers of people, can have an important influence on population health.
-The main focus for the programme in Cardiff and the Vale is on NHS staff, although it is also available to partner organisations.
+The main focus for the programme in Cardiff and the Vale is NHS staff, but training is also available to partner organisations, including via e-learning and a train-the-trainer approach.
 A range of resources and training are available to help staff develop the skills and confidence to appropriately raise issues such as smoking and physical activity, to offer support and to signpost as appropriate.
 We also contribute to the national development of MECC for use in NHS Wales and with partner agencies.